Océane Piegad

 Océane Manon Mathilde Piegad (born 12 August 2003) is a French figure skater who currently competes in pairs.
+With her partner, Denys Strekalin, she is the 2024 French national silver medalist.

 As a single skater, Piegad is the 2020 French junior national silver medalist and competed at the 2019 European Youth Olympic Winter Festival.

 Personal life

 Piegad was born on 12 August 2003 in Nice, France.
 As of 2022, she is a university student studying physiotherapy.